Gary Hart (wrestler): Early career (1960–1979)

 Gary Hart started wrestling in Chicago at the Marigold Arena in 1960.
 His uncle, Billy Gates, worked as a booking agent for Chicago promoter Fred Kohler.
 After working in Chicago, he worked in Detroit until 1964.
 He then worked on and off in Australia under Jim Barnett until 1974 when he relocated with Barnett to Atlanta becoming involved in Georgia Championship Wrestling.
 After Georgia, he worked in Florida in 1975 managing Pak Song Nam.

 In the late 1960s, he retired from in-ring competition and transitioned into a managerial role, going under the name "Playboy" Gary Hart.
 During the late 1960s, he managed The Spoiler, as well as the tag team duo The Spoilers, which consisted of Spoilers #1 (Don Jardine) and #2 (Smasher Sloan).
 They won several tag team titles in 1968 and 1969 under Hart's guidance.

-On February 20, 1975, Hart, along with Austin Idol and Bobby Shane, were passengers on a Cessna 182 flown by wrestler Buddy Colt, which crashed into Tampa Bay in Florida, killing Shane.
-Hart was thrown from the plane and had suffered serious injuries (broken arm, wrist, knee, back, sternum, collarbone and vertebrae; right eye knocked loose; a partially severed nose; head trauma).
-Despite this, he managed to locate Idol and swim him to shore, then swim back and rescue Colt.
-However, swimming out a third time, Hart was unable to find Shane; reportedly he was plagued by the memory and for decades wondered whether he had done everything he could.
+On February 20, 1975, Hart, along with Austin Idol and Bobby Shane, were passengers on a Cessna 182 flown by wrestler Buddy Colt that crashed into Tampa Bay while attempting to land at Peter O. Knight Airport in Tampa, Florida.
+Shane was killed and the other three men suffered serious injuries.
+Hart was thrown from the plane into the water with a broken arm, wrist, knee, back, sternum, collarbone and vertebrae with his right eye knocked loose and his nose partially severed.
+Despite this, he managed to locate Idol and help him to shore, then swam back out to rescue Colt.
+However, Hart was unable to find Shane, who was later found still strapped into his seat in the submerged plane wreckage.
+Hart was reportedly plagued by the memory, and for decades wondered whether he had done everything he could to save Shane.

-World Class Championship Wrestling (1979–1987)
+World Class Championship Wrestling (1979–1988)

-Hart became the booker for World Class Championship Wrestling (WCCW; then known as Big Time Wrestling) in 1976, a position he held until January 1983, then again from 1986-1988.
+Hart became the booker for World Class Championship Wrestling (WCCW; then known as Big Time Wrestling) in 1976, a position he held until January 1983, then again from 1986 to 1988.
 The years between 1982 and 1985 are considered to be the "Golden Years" of the promotion.
-Hart created the classic feud between the Von Erichs and the Fabulous Freebirds, as well as forming The Stable of H. & H. Ltd in 1982 with Arman Hussian that introduced characters (Bugsy McGraw, Bill Irwin, Checkmate, Killer Brooks and Ten Gu), he also managed The Great Kabuki, the One Man Gang and the Samoan Swat Team.
+Hart created the classic feud between The Von Erichs and The Fabulous Freebirds, as well as forming The Stable of H. & H. Ltd in 1982 with Arman Hussian that introduced characters (Bugsy McGraw, Bill Irwin, Checkmate, Killer Brooks and Ten Gu), he also managed The Great Kabuki, The One Man Gang, King Kong Bundy, and The Samoan SWAT Team.
 Hart additionally managed talent such as "Gorgeous" Gino Hernandez and Gentleman Chris Adams.
 Along with booking, he also managed Nord the Barbarian, Abdullah The Butcher, Al Perez and Jeep Swenson under the stable "New Age Management".